LanWu076/LanWu076.github.io/_pages/about.md

   <img width="800" src='/images/skeleton.png'>

-Robotic projects I have contributed to (2020–2025)
+Robotic Projects I Have Contributed To (2020–2025)
 ======
 * **Surface Reconstruction for the Meat and Livestock Project** <br />
 I applied my research outcomes in the meat and livestock project for trait estimation, funded by the Australian Government Department of Agriculture&Water Resources as part of its Rural R&D for Profit programme, Meat and Livestock Australia under the Grant V.RDP.2005.
-By using the probabilistic mapping approaches developed during my PhD, my main objective was to convert and process noisy and incomplete point clouds and depth images of non-rigid livestock and rigid carcass into 3D meshes for further processing.
+By using the probabilistic mapping approaches, my main objective was to convert and process noisy and incomplete point clouds and depth images of non-rigid livestock and rigid carcass into 3D meshes for further processing.
 <img width="800" src='/images/OTE.png'>

 * **Multi-sensor Perception, Calibration and Synchronisation for a Fast Off-road Vehicle** <br />